Criticism of NASCAR: Changes in traditional tracks

-Decline of road courses (1970s to 2020)
+Decline of road courses (1970s to present)

 Since the seventies, NASCAR has increasingly focused its emphasis on oval courses.
 Such a plan was questioned as a key detriment to NASCAR, generating the stereotype of drivers and the sport as "a bunch of hillbillies driving in circles for three hours."
 Previously, some races were held on road courses, but by 1990 only two road courses were in use: Sonoma Raceway, and Watkins Glen International.
 This can be explained by the decrease in handling ability over the course of the vehicles' development.
 Also notable is the establishment of NASCAR layouts at Sonoma and Watkins Glen: the former omitted the Carousel section of the layout from 1998 to 2018 while the latter omits the Boot, again due to handling issues.

 In the 2010s, NASCAR began refocusing on road courses, with the Xfinity Series competing at Road America beginning in 2010 and Mid-Ohio Sports Car Course in 2013 due to the loss of fellow road course Circuit Gilles Villeneuve.
 In 2013, the Truck Series began racing at Canadian Tire Motorsports Park, marking the first time in 13 years the Truck Series visited a road course.
 Due to the popularity of these races, NASCAR has been adding more road courses to the championship season schedule with races also taking place in rain.
 In 2021, the Cup Series schedule included seven road courses, with such tracks comprising approximately 19 percent of the calendar compared to eight percent in the past.

+In the past few years, NASCAR has addressed the road course issue by adding a slew of different road courses to the Cup, Xfinty, and Craftsman Truck Series.
+These include Circuit of the Americas, Charlotte Roval, Road America, the Chicago Street Course, Indianapolis Road Course, and Autódromo Hermanos Rodríguez.
+However, now some drivers say there are too many road courses on the schedule.
+Denny Hamlin and Brad Keselowski have been very outspoken about having too many road courses.